Exhibits

 Exhibit Hall Fish Display

-Celebrate the history and heritage of Lake Superior.
+Celebrate the history and heritage of Lake Superior in our museum.
 Listen to spirited songs of voyageurs singing as they paddle their fur laden, 35-foot birch bark canoe across Lake Superior.
 Peek inside an 18th century fur trade post.
 Feel the pulsating rumble of an explosion in a deep-shaft iron mine.
 Our unique displays stage an overview of human cultures interacting with the land and natural resources of the Northern Great Lakes region, from the Ice Age to the present.

 Community of Life Mural